What Is Balance of Plant (BoP) in BESS?

 The scope categories of Balance of Plant exist on every BESS project.
 However, how they get assigned and executed depends on who is leading the project and what contract structure is in place.

-Under an EPC contract, the EPC contractor is responsible for the complete BESS plant delivery — engineering, procurement, construction, and having the system integration responsibility.
+Under an EPC contract, the EPC contractor is responsible for the complete BESS plant delivery — engineering, procurement, construction, and technical coordination across all equipment.

-In practice, the EPC may subcontract most of the execution work for the BoP while preparing or executing the engineering work in-house.
-Typically, a local civil works company is subcontracted for site clearance, groundworks, and foundations.
-An electrical contractor is appointed to handle cabling, termination, other installation work, and to assist with installation, commissioning, and site acceptance.
-The work is often split between different contractors depending on the EPC’s in-house capabilities, but the EPC manages all internal engineering, project management, and subcontractor coordination of the interfacing work, and takes accountability for the complete delivery.
-The subcontractors report to the EPC, not to the buyer.
+In practice, the EPC contractor may subcontract most of the BoP execution work while performing the engineering work in-house.
+A local civil works company is often subcontracted for site clearance, groundworks, and foundations.
+An electrical contractor is appointed to handle cabling, termination, and other installation work.
+The split between in-house and subcontracted scope varies depending on the EPC contractor’s capabilities.
+The EPC contractor manages engineering, project management, and subcontractor coordination across the interfacing work.
+The subcontractors report to the EPC contractor, not to the buyer.

 The buyer procures the main BESS equipment directly from the manufacturers and splits the overall execution of the project between different independent contractors.
-The developer might appoint a single BoP contractor to manage all scope categories, or — more commonly — split the scope across multiple contracts: one for civil works, one for electrical works, a grid compliance consultant, and so on.
+The buyer might appoint a single BoP contractor to manage all scope categories, or split the scope across multiple contracts: one for civil works, one for electrical works, a grid compliance consultant, and so on.

 Why Defining BoP Matters

-System integration requires plant-level knowledge, equipment interface management, and grid code expertise that sits outside the BoP scope.
-Clearly defining BoP — what’s included, who is responsible for each category, and where the boundary with system integration lies — is essential for every stakeholder involved in a BESS project.
-When that definition is clear, contractors know their scope and interfaces are managed.
-When it’s not, the gaps become the source of disputes, delays, and cost overruns.
+Clearly defining BoP — what is included, who is responsible for each category, and how interfaces between scopes are managed — is essential for every stakeholder involved in a BESS project.
+When scope boundaries are clear, contractors know what they are responsible for and interfaces are managed.
+When they are not, the gaps become the source of disputes, delays, and cost overruns.